 As it can be seen the algorithm for the pipelined Fast-HotStuff mainly has two components: the part executed by the primary and the part run by replicas.
 The \textit{primary} either receives votes that it will aggregate into a $QC$ or $\textsc{NEWVIEW}$ messages containing $QC$ from $n-f$ replicas that the primary will aggregate into $AggQC$ (Algorithm \ref{Algorithm: Chained-Fast-HotStuff} lines 23-25 and 2-9).
 The primary then builds a proposal in the form of \textsc{PREPARE} message also called a block. \textsc{PREPARE} also contains $QC$ or $AggQC$ depending on if it has received $n-f$ votes or \textsc{NEWVIEW} messages (Algorithm \ref{Algorithm: Chained-Fast-HotStuff} lines 2-11).
 The primary then proposes the block to replicas ((Algorithm \ref{Algorithm: Chained-Fast-HotStuff} line 10)).

 Upon receipt of block $B$ (containing a $QC$) through a proposal, each replica can check the condition $B.viewNumber==B.QC.viewNumber+1$ and accept the proposal if the condition is met.
-On other hand, if the block contains a valid $AggQC$, then each replica extracts the $highQC$ from $AggQC$ and checks if the block extends the $highQC.block$.
+On the other hand, if the block contains a valid $AggQC$, then each replica extracts the $highQC$ from $AggQC$ and checks if the block extends the $highQC.block$.
 These checks are performed through $PipelinedSafeBlock$ predicate (Algorithm \ref{Algorithm: Utilities for replica i}).
-If the check was successful, each replica sends back a vote to the next primary (Algorithm \ref{Algorithm: Chained-Fast-HotStuff} lines 13-16). \looseness=-1 After that, each replica commits the grandparent of the received block if direct-chain is formed between the received block's parent and its grand parent.
+If the check was successful, each replica sends back a vote to the next primary (Algorithm \ref{Algorithm: Chained-Fast-HotStuff} lines 13-16). \looseness=-1 After that, each replica commits the grandparent of the received block if a direct-chain is formed between the received block's parent and its grandparent.
 (Algorithm \ref{Algorithm: Chained-Fast-HotStuff}, lines 17-21).
 Hence, once the commit condition is met for a block in pipelined Fast-HotStuff, the block is committed after two rounds of communication without waiting for the maximum network delay.

 \textbf{Resilience against Forking Attack }.
 Unlike pipelined HotStuff, pipelined Fast-HotStuff is robust to forking attacks.
-In Fast-HotStuff the primary has to provide the proof of the latest $QC$ (known to majority of replicas or a $QC$ more recent than the latest one known by the majority of replicas) included in the block.
+In Fast-HotStuff the primary has to provide the proof of the latest $QC$ (known to the majority of replicas or a $QC$ more recent than the latest one known by the majority of replicas) included in the block.
 This proof can be provided in two ways.
 First, if there is no primary failure, then for the proposed block $B^*$ and the $QC$ it contains ($qc$), we have $B.view=qc.view+1$.
-Secondly, if there is a primary failure in the previous view than the primary has to include the $AggQC$ ($n-f$ $QC$s).
+Secondly, if there is a primary failure in the previous view then the primary has to include the $AggQC$ ($n-f$ $QC$s).
 This guarantees at least one of the $QC$s in the $AggQC$ is the latest $QC$ held by the majority of replicas or a $QC$ higher than the latest $QC$ being held by the majority of replicas.
-The inclusion of proof within block prevents the primary from using an old $QC$ to generate forks.
+The inclusion of proof within the block prevents the primary from using an old $QC$ to generate forks.
 If a primary does not provide appropriate proof, its proposal can be rejected.
-Furthermore, such a proposal can be used as a proof to blacklist the primary (if blacklisting is implemented).
+Furthermore, such a proposal can be used as proof to blacklist the primary (by proposing a blacklisting transaction with the proof).

 \looseness=-1